Veterinary Insurance: Cost, Coverage & Providers 2023

 Insurance for veterinarians covers the risks of caring for animals, dealing with pet owners, and running a medical facility.
-It is a combination of multiple policies, including general liability, malpractice, commercial property, and animal bailee insurance.
-The average cost for these policies can range from $4,300 to $8,300.
+It also helps a veterinarian if their property is damaged and they need to file a claim.
+It is a combination of multiple policies, including veterinarian liability insurance, malpractice, commercial property, and animal bailee insurance.
+The average cost for these policies can range from $4,300 to $8,300 or more annually.

 The best veterinary insurance provider should offer your business all the coverage you need—with the right limits.
 The Hartford has a custom quote process where you can select what coverages and limits are right for your business in minutes.